A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

 Motion restrictions play an important role on the structure of the identifiable parameters for the first two bodies of the PUMA.
 The true attainable velocity spans have sub-maximal dimensions 1 and 3, and have dimensions 2 and 5 within the algorithm when considering gravity as a fictitious prismatic joint at the base.
-All remaining bodies have full dimension for $\mathcal{V}_i$ and $\mathcal{K}_i$.
+All remaining bodies have full dimension for $\Vspan{i}$ and $\mathcal{K}_i$.
 Despite the motion restrictions on body~2, its undetectable transfers coincide with that of an unconstrained body.
-The mass $m_2$ is unidentifiable since it is not sensed by joint~$2$, and it is mapped into the parent parameter $m_1$, which is itself unidentifiable.
+The mass $m_2$ is unidentifiable since it is not sensed by joint~$2$, and it is mapped onto the parent parameter $m_1$, which is itself unidentifiable.
 Likewise, $m c_{z_2}$ is not sensed by torques on joint $2$ and maps to parent parameters $m c_{x_1}$ and $m c_{y_1}$ depending on the value of $q_2$.
 Both of these parameters of the parent are unidentifiable, and thus so is $m c_{z_2}$.
-With respect to the motor inertias, the first two joints of the PUMA are perpendicular and thus its first two motor inertias are not identifiable as in the simple system from Section \ref{sec:Simple2}.
+With respect to the motor inertias, the first two joints of the PUMA are perpendicular and thus its first two motor inertias are not identifiable (see the end of Sec.~\ref{sec:closedChain}).